lislee495/food_finder/README.md

 ## Development

-After checking out the repo, run `bundle bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies.

 To run the development version of the CLI run `bin/recipe-finder`.